 Overall Configuration and Age

 A plant's overall size can be helpful for identification as well.
 Succulents that are just 2.8 or 3.1 inches (7 or 8 centimeters) tall or wide are generally indoor plants, while larger are typically grown in the garden.
-Size descriptors of a plant can help a succulent owner narrow down options.
+Therefore, the size descriptors of a plant can help a succulent owner narrow down options.

 Flower Color and Shape